AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 ...
 ```

 As the number of duplicates increases, so does the number of operations and therefore cost.
+Changes need to the original record need to be kept in sync.
 Large payloads could be compressed with `snappy` or `bz` to potentially reduce consumed capacity units.
 This has the drawback of making the data illegible in the DynamoDB console and other tools.

 Creation of the duplicate items could partially fail.
 Although the Lambda will retry, it is possible that the table will be left in an inconsistent state.
 An hourly Lambda function could check the table, processing recent changes.
 Larger repair jobs implemented with Step Functions or EMR could be written to check integrity, but these may be costly to run on a large table.